Bionano Genomics

 Series A in 2005

 Sypherlink, Inc. is an information management software company based in Dublin, Ohio, founded in 2001.
-The company provides a suite of products designed to improve data handling and quality for organizations, government agencies, and systems integrators.
-Its flagship product, Harvester, automates the data discovery and mapping process, helping users identify available information and understand relationships between various data sources.
-Additionally, Sypherlink offers Exploratory Warehouse, which allows for data warehouse prototyping, and Integrity, which focuses on enhancing ongoing data quality processes.
-The Harvester Integrator component further supports data movement by enabling the extraction, transformation, and loading (ETL) of data into target applications.
+The company specializes in providing solutions that facilitate data discovery and mapping, enabling organizations to comprehend the available information and the relationships between various data sources.
+Its key offerings include Harvester, which automates significant portions of the data discovery process, Exploratory Warehouse for data warehouse prototyping, and Integrity, which improves ongoing data quality.
+Additionally, the Harvester Integrator component supports data movement capabilities, including the extraction, transformation, and loading of data into target applications.
+Sypherlink serves a diverse clientele, including organizations, government agencies, systems integrators, and application/tool providers.

 Ventaira Pharmaceuticals